ScribbleDribble/Echo_Chat/README.md

 `sudo apt-get install libsqlite3-dev
 `

-## Running The App
+## Running Echo

 In the root directory of the project, run the following commands in the terminal.

-Build project by typing
+Build the project

 `cmake CMakeLists.txt`

 `make`

-Run server by entering
+Run server

 `./server <port num> `

-Compile client
+Compile client and run client

 `g++ client.cpp -o client -lpthread`

-Run client

 `./client <port num>`

-### Summary
+## Summary
+- Non-blocking communication.

-Communication is non-blocking and threads are used for accepting new connections.
+- Threads used for accepting new connections.